noble-assets/continuous-clearing-auction/docs/autogen/src/src/TickStorage.sol/abstract.TickStorage.md

 ### floorPrice
-The minimum price of the auction
+Get the floor price of the auction

 ```solidity